Kaijun/Acer-V5-573G-Hackintosh/Kexts/AppleHDA for 10.9.3/README.md

 	* by setting `Clover` in following way:

 	![Clover Setting](Clover-Setting.jpg "Clover Setting")
-4. Restart and Check if it works
+4. Restart and Check if it works.